-Please be patient as Council when Council is attempting to work with your neighbour to resolve the nuisance.
+Please be patient when Council is attempting to work with your neighbour to resolve the nuisance.
 The actions being taken to minimise the barking will take time to implement.

-The Queensland Government has introduced nuisance laws to help make Queensland a more livable place.
+The Queensland Government has introduced nuisance laws to help make Queensland a more liveable place.

 Council staff can help you with barking problems in the community so that you do not have to suffer the nuisance caused by dogs that make too much noise.

-The treatment of nuisance behaviors such as excessive barking should begin by attempting to address the cause of the problem.
+The treatment of nuisance behaviours such as excessive barking should begin by attempting to address the cause of the problem.

 If these methods fail then you may wish to try a range of electronically-activated devices that are on the market such as citronella collars, electronic barking collars and stationary deterrents to deal with excessive barking.
 Council recommends consultation with your vet before using these devices.